Oll-iver/Oll-iver/README.md

 Other: GCP, RESTful APIs, Matplotlib, Seaborn, Pandas

 📚 Education
-Currently first-year mathematics student, set to graduate in '26.
+Currently second-year mathematics student, set to graduate in '26.
 Average over 80% in programming modules involving Matlab, R, Python, and algorithms and data structures.

 🌐 Connect With Me